 Apparently the apostles understood Jesus to be talking about real service, not a ritual.
 When Jesus said, wash one another’s feet, he meant, serve one another.
 He used a specific example as a figure of speech representing all types of service.
 (The Gospel of John has many such figures of speech that should not be taken literally.)
 Jesus is saying that we should humble ourselves and be willing to do even menial tasks for one another.

 It is not wrong for Christians to wash one another’s feet.
 But we do not turn the figure of speech into a literal requirement.

 The Bible was written in a specific culture, and its instructions are sometimes phrased with specific customs.
 Paul tells us to greet one another with a holy kiss, and footwashing is even more tied to culture than kissing is.
 It is based on foot travel, dusty roads and open-toed sandals.
 In Jesus’ day, footwashing was a normal part of a formal banquet.
 Now it is not.
 It is no longer part of customary formality, and it is no longer viewed as an honor or service.

 We obey the intent of Paul’s command not by kissing, but by greeting one another with affection.
 We obey the intent of Jesus’ command not by washing our guests’ feet, but by helping them in other ways.
 There is no need to insist on taking one command literally and adapting the other to modern customs.
 Both may be adapted so that we obey the intent.

-When we serve one another throughout the year, helping one another in our real needs, we are obeying the spirit of the law of Christ.
-We are “washing feet” when we give believers rides to church, when we help them move furniture, when we bring a meal for the sick, when we clean house for the bereaved.
+When we serve one another throughout the year, helping one another with real needs, we are obeying the spirit of the law of Christ.
+We are “washing feet” when we give people rides to church, when we help them move furniture, when we bring a meal for the sick, when we clean house for the bereaved.
 We wash feet when we encourage the depressed, are patient with the angry, spend time with the lonely.